 Each of the three regions the Dolomites are distributed in have their own singular characteristics and most sought-after peaks, parks, lakes and localities.
 The whole entirety of the Dolomite range is a protected UNESCO world heritage site.
 The mountains also have distinctive and extreme features due to being made out in large part of a mixture of carsic and dolomitic rock giving them a more imposing and monolithic appearance than their alpine counterparts in Switzerland, France or even the rest of Italy.

-Activities abound, although obviously hiking is the most thoroughly advised.
+Activities abound, although obviously hiking in Italy is the most thoroughly advised.
 The thrill of conquering a peak (and important ones at that, as the medium height of the Dolomites is around 2500-3000 metres) is almost unmatched.
 Even a shorter hike to a better vantage point can be an adventure.
 If not, a stroll through one of the many forests and meadows is warranted.

 For the more daring, the entire region is famed as a prime destination for base jumpers and hang gliders.
 Some of the Alp’s most extreme mountain faces are located here.
 Mount Civetta for example features an almost perfectly vertical 1500 metre south façade!
 Mountain biking enthusiasts can also find an abundance of exhilarating on and off-road trails with breathtaking views.